Whittingham, Northumberland: Transport

+The former Whittingham railway station is on the east side of the main road.
+It was built in 1887, as a stop on the North Eastern Railway's Cornhill Branch, which connected Alnwick with Coldstream.
+It was closed in 1953 and has since been restored by a private owner.

 Education

-The village has a primary school - Whittingham Church of England First School - with around 100 pupils (6 January 2019).
+The village has a primary school, Whittingham Church of England First School; in 2019, it had around 100 pupils.

 Religious sites

 The parish church is dedicated to St Bartholomew, shown in a stained-glass window.
 There is Anglo-Saxon stonework in the tower that dates from around 900 AD, but a church was recorded here in 735.
 The tower arch is plain and massive; the medieval work has been subject to much later alteration.
 The 19th-century redecoration includes plain lead-glazing in the windows.

-There are several gravestones in the churchyard that have skulls incised on them, these are known as Memento Mori stones and are listed monuments.
+There are several gravestones in the churchyard that have skulls incised on them; these are known as Memento Mori stones and are listed monuments.

 Halfway between the village and Glanton, situated in a small copse, is St. Mary's Roman Catholic church.
 The church was built 1877-1881 when the chapel at Callaly Castle was deconsecrated after the Catholic Clavering family sold the castle.
 The church is built in the Romanesque style.
 There is also an attached presbytery.